The Allman Brothers Band: Later years (1997–2014)

 In early 2014, Warren Haynes and Derek Trucks announced that they would be leaving the band at the end of the year and the group decided to retire from touring.
 Gregg Allman stated, "This is it—this is the end of it.
 Forty-five years is enough and I want to do something else anyway."
-The Allman Brothers Band performed its final show on October 28, 2014 at the Beacon Theatre.
+The Allman Brothers Band performed its final show on October 28, 2014, at the Beacon Theatre.
 The show was the 238th straight sellout for the band at the Beacon.
 The concert consisted of three sets, comprising mostly music from their first five records, with no guest musicians sitting in.
 "We had a band meeting and decided no guest sit-ins.
 We're going out with just the band," Allman told reporters.
-Following the sets, which ran into the early morning hours, the band joined together center stage and took a bow, with Allman recalling the group's first rehearsal 45 years prior: "I was called to come and meet these guys in Jacksonville, Florida, [...] on March 26, 1969.
+Following the sets, which ran into the early morning hours, the band joined center stage and took a bow, with Allman recalling the group's first rehearsal 45 years prior: "I was called to come and meet these guys in Jacksonville, Florida, [...] on March 26, 1969.
 Now, we're gonna do the first song we ever played."
 Following this, the band performed "Trouble No More" by Muddy Waters.
 During the night's intermissions, a video screen displayed a message: "The road indeed goes on forever.
 So stay calm, eat a peach and carry on..."